 Once your plant is established, hosta care becomes a matter of simple maintenance.
 To keep your growing hostas healthy, fertilize them each spring with an all-purpose garden fertilizer.
 Additional summer fertilizing may be helpful, but not necessary.
 Granular fertilizers should never sit on the leaves.

 With the exception of crown rot and leaf rot, Hosta plants are relatively disease free.
-Deer find the tasty and if deer are a problem in your neighborhood, you might try planting daffodils around your hosta to keep them away from the emerging shoots.
+Deer find them tasty and if deer are a problem in your neighborhood, you might try planting daffodils around your hosta to keep them away from the emerging shoots.

 Another difficulty in hosta care is slugs, which leave unsightly holes in the leaves.
 A light scattering of sand around your plants will help keep them away.

-Hosta plants are a beautiful addition to any garden and fit well in a variety of spaces, ranging from a few inches to four feet across.
+Hosta plants are a beautiful addition to any garden and fit well in a variety of spaces, ranging from a few inches to four feet (1.2 m.) across.
 Care of hostas is easy and now you’ve discovered the basics of how to grow hostas, you’ll find them a welcome addition to your yard.